awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 ## Specifying a manifest<a name="specify-batchjob-manifest"></a>

- A manifest is an Amazon S3 object that lists object keys that you want Amazon S3 to act upon\.
+ A manifest is an Amazon S3 object that contains object keys that you want Amazon S3 to act upon\.
 To create a manifest for a job, you specify the manifest object key, ETag, and optional version ID\.
 The contents of the manifest must be URL encoded\.
-Manifests that use server\-side encryption with customer\-provided keys \(SSE\-C\) and server\-side encryption with AWS Key Management Service \(SSE\-KMS\) AWS KMS keys are not supported\.
+Manifests that use server\-side encryption with customer\-provided keys \(SSE\-C\) are not supported\.
+Manifests that use server\-side encryption with AWS Key Management Service \(SSE\-KMS\) AWS KMS keys are only supported when using CSV\-formatted inventory reports\.
 Your manifest must contain the bucket name, object key, and optionally, the object version for each object\.
 Any other fields in the manifest are not used by S3 Batch Operations\.

 You can specify a manifest in a create job request using one of the following two formats\.
 + Amazon S3 Inventory report — Must be a CSV\-formatted Amazon S3 Inventory report\.
 You must specify the `manifest.json` file that is associated with the inventory report\.
 For more information about inventory reports, see [ Amazon S3 Inventory](storage-inventory.md)\.
 If the inventory report includes version IDs, S3 Batch Operations operates on the specific object versions\.